-Best electric cars for 2020
+Best electric cars on the market

 If you want to make the switch to an electric car and don't know where to start, look no further.